 In order to participate in the Medicaid program and receive payment directly from the Department, all commercial transportation providers must: 1. be regulated carriers, 2. meet and maintain all applicable state and federal permit and licensure requirements, and vehicle registration requirements, 3. provide the Department with a copy of their approved permit or license, 4. also meet and maintain all applicable Departmental enrollment requirements and 5. have a signed provider agreement on file.
 It is signed by the provider upon application for enrollment into the Medicaid Program and is effective on the approved date of enrollment.
-The provider agreement specifies conditions and terms (regulations, standards and statutes) which govern the program and to which the provider is mandated to adhere in order to participate in the program.
+The provider agreement specifies conditions and terms (regulations, standards and statutes) which govern the program.
 There are no enrollment requirements for private transportation.